Josephat-Onkoba/Josephat-Onkoba/README.md

 <div align="center">

 <p>
 I am a passionate software engineer with a Bachelor's in Information Technology and experience across both front-end and back-end technologies.
-Proficient in Python and PHP, with a strong command of databases and Google Cloud Platform.
+Proficient in Python for AI & ML and PHP for web dev, with a strong command of databases, Google & Microsoft Azure Cloud Platforms.
 My current focus is on leveraging AI/ML to build human-centered, intelligent systems while exploring cutting-edge research in software engineering.
 </p>

 </div>